The green building block allows you to change the design of all the content blocks of your app.

 - Skin: Displays the selected skin that is active in your app.
 Click on this field to select a different skin.
 (WARNING!
-A skin is made up of a collection of colors, a menu setting and fonts.
-Choosing a different skin after having customized these settings will override the settings you've made.
+A skin is made up of a collection of colours, a menu setting and fonts.
+Choosing a different skin after having customised these settings will override the settings you've made.
 They will be lost.
-Make sure you've chosen the right skin before customizing too many design settings.)
+Make sure you've chosen the right skin before customising too many design settings.)

 - Transition: This determines how your app transitions from one screen to the next.
 A screen can transition by being pulled in from right or left, flipping over, fading in, etc.

 - Browse: Use this to indicate how a user turns to a new screen or page.
 This can be accomplished by clicking a button, or pulling at the corner of a page.
 This setting can be changed for the RSS, People, Events and POI building blocks.

 - Default: Select the default font for your app.

 - Heading: Select the default font for all your heading texts.
 This text is shown in lists

 Here you can set the colours used for various elements in your app.

 Tip: If you're planning to make drastic changes to your app it might be a good idea to make a copy of the app first.
 Use this app as your test app so that you can test various skins to see what this does to the design settings of this app.
 Change the different values in the design settings to get an idea of the spectrum of options and combinations of values.
 You can choose the same skin again to reset that skin's default settings.